Sustainability@ISB

 ISB IS AN ECO-School

-International School Basel is proud to be an Eco-Schools member, thanks to our efforts to embrace sustainable behaviour.
-This formalises our commitment to be a sustainable school and engages us in meaningful collaboration with like-minded schools.
-In line with the Eco-Schools goals, we aim to:
+International School Basel is proud to be an Eco-Schools member, in recognition of our commitment to be a sustainable school and embrace sustainable practices across the school campuses.
+This award recognises our efforts to:

 - Encourage the implementation of sustainable development practices in the school